alchemistgo87/gifportal-solana-web3/README.md

 # To run the dapp:

 `cd app`

-Run this command once:`yarn install`
+`yarn install` (Run this command once)

 `yarn start`

 # To build smart contract after modification:

 In Root folder:

 Run this command once: `yarn install`

 Then after each update in smart contract (present in programs/myepicproject/lib.rs) run:

 `anchor build`

 Get the new program id:

-`solana address -k target/deploy/myepicproject-keypair.json` Update this new program id in
+`solana address -k target/deploy/myepicproject-keypair.json`

+Update this new program id in

 1> Anchor.toml

 `myepicproject = "new program id"`

 2> lib.rs

 `declare_id!("new program id");`

 Build Again:

 `anchor build`

-Copy the content of idl file (target/idl/myepicproject.json) into app/src/idl.json file
+Copy the content of idl file (target/idl/myepicproject.json) to app/src/idl.json file

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).